Your resort

 Resort service

-All our brochure holidays include the service of the Red Sea Holidays resort representative team.
-Our team of English-speaking representatives will greet you at the airport, accompany you to your hotel, and invite you to a welcome and orientation meeting held on the following day.
-Your representative will also be on hand daily to answer your questions, help you get the most from your holiday, and to assist if you should have any problems.
+All our brochure holidays include the service of our appointed local agent and / or resort representatives.
+Our team of English-speaking representatives will greet you at the airport, accompany you to your accommodation, and in selected properties may invite you to an orientation meeting held the following day.

-Your representative will let you know when they will be at your hotel, and how they can be contacted in an emergency.
+Your representative will let you know when they will be at your accommodation or their resort office, and how they can be contacted in an emergency.
 Their details are also displayed on an information noticeboard in your hotel.

 If you have a complaint about any aspect of your holiday, please let your representative know.
-They will do everything they can to liaise with the resort team and the UK Duty Office to solve the problem as quickly as possible and minimize any inconvenience.
+They will do everything they can to liaise with the resort team and our headquarters Duty Office to solve the problem as quickly as possible and minimize any inconvenience.

 Building work